 Research Interests and Publications

 How do we pursue long-term goals such as dieting and exercise?
 What are the cognitive and motivational processes that contribute to our success or failure, and how do those processes interact at the neural level?
-The central aim of the research in Dr. Berkman’s Social and Affective Neuroscience Laboratory is to understand how Knowledge from psychology and neuroscience can inform interventions to improve goal outcomes.
+The central aim of the research in Dr. Berkman’s Social and Affective Neuroscience Laboratory is to understand how knowledge from psychology and neuroscience can inform interventions to improve goal outcomes.
 To achieve this aim, his work combines the distinct strengths of several research methods including functional magnetic resonance imaging (fMRI), cross-sectional and longitudinal survey methods, and laboratory experiments.
 Examples of his research include fMRI studies of basic goal-relevant processes such as self-regulation and inhibitory control, experimental studies on how value and motivation relate to goal outcomes, and longitudinal studies on real-world goals such as smoking cessation and dieting.
 For further information, please visit Dr. Berkman’s website.

 Recent representative publications: